rust-osdev/uefi-rs/README.md

   - `uefi-alloc`: implements a global allocator using UEFI functions.
     - This allows you to allocate objects on the heap.
     - There's no guarantee of the efficiency of UEFI's allocator.

-- `uefi-exts`: extension traits providing utility functions for common patterns.
-  - Requires the `alloc` crate (either use `uefi-alloc` or your own custom allocator).

 - `uefi-test-runner`: a UEFI application that runs unit / integration tests.